GraveSIN/http-probe/README.md

 ## Features
 - By default, probe for **status code**, **content-length**, **title**, **redirect chain**, **CSP** header, response time, **Server** and **Powered-By** header (to detect CDN & other technologies).
-- By default, Test supported HTTP methods for each URL.
 - Fast to use and efficient.
 - Anti-Feature: not quite customizable, instead designed for quick usage.
 - by default, fallback from https to http.